 - Contact with nature

 - It allows you to know unforgettable places

 - Depending on the type of kayak you buy, the outlay will be higher

 What material is a kayak made of?

 The most common material is polyethylene plastic since it is the most resistant.
 The lightest and most maneuverable kayaks are those made of fiberglass.
 This material is very susceptible to rupture by impact or abrasion, but it can be repaired.
 Composite kayaks (Kevlar or carbon fibers) give more rigidity and resistance to the boat.

 What are the parts of the kayak?

-If you have no idea about kayaking, but have decided to get on one, you need to have a minimum knowledge of the parts of this boat.
-Therefore, we are going to explain the parts of it in a simple way.
-You must always take into account the difference between the bathtub of open kayaks and that of closed ones.
+If you have no idea about kayaking but have decided to get on one, you need to have a minimum knowledge of this boat’s parts.
+Therefore, we are going to explain the details of it thoroughly.
+It would help if you always considered the difference between the bathtub of open kayaks and that of closed ones.

 - Rudder: It is optional.
 It is located at the feet of the crew member.
 It is a piece similar to a fin.

 - Lifeline: Rope that surrounds the kayak and allows the crew member to hold on in the event of falling into the water.